tropicbliss/Minecraft-Username-Availability-Checker/README.md

 ```
 py -m pip install -r requirements.txt
 ```
-Note: Linux machines might not work with the above command, so instead run this (if it still doesn't work replace `pip` with `pip3`):
+Note: The above command might not work on Linux, so run this instead (if it still doesn't work replace `pip` with `pip3`):
 ```
 pip install -r requirements.txt
 ```